 - A 10BASE-T hub or switch can be connected to the Switch via a twisted-pair Category 3, 4 or 5 UTP/STP cable. - A 100BASE-TX hub or switch can be connected to the Switch via a twisted -pair Category 5 UTP/STP cable.

 Figure 3- 2.
-Switch connected to a port on a hub or switch using either a straight or crossover cableany normal cable is fine
+Switch connected to a normal (non-Uplink) port on a hub or switch using a straight or crossover cable

 Connecting To Network Backbone or Server